ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### Funding and grants

-To associate a research project with a [Dataset](http://schema.org/Dataset), the _RO-Crate JSON-LD_ SHOULD contain an entity for the project using type "Organization", referenced by a [funder](http://schema.org/funder) property.
-The project organization SHOULD in turn reference any external [funder](http://schema.org/funder), either by using its URL as an `@id` or via a _Contextual Entity_ describing the funder.
+To associate a research project with a [Dataset], the _RO-Crate JSON-LD_ SHOULD contain an entity for the project using type [Organization], referenced by a [funder] property.
+The project `Organization` SHOULD in turn reference any external [funder], either by using its URL as an `@id` or via a _Contextual Entity_ describing the funder.

 NOTE: To make it very clear where funding is coming from, the _Root Data Entity_ SHOULD also reference funders directly, as well as via a chain of references.